Eileen Davidson Slams Dorit Kemsley Hypocritical Comments After ‘RHOBH’

 Eileen Davidson may not say much on The Real Housewives of Beverly Hills when it comes to the drama, but when she does, it sounds like she actually gets herself into trouble.
 Davidson clearly rubbed Erika Girardi the wrong way by talking about her son in a figure of speech.
 However, Eileen still continues to talk about her co-stars in her blog and she isn’t a huge fan of Dorit Kemsley after the trip to Hong Kong.
 Apparently, Kemsley said a few things that Davidson can’t get behind and despite hurting Erika’s feelings, Dorit is still on the outs when it comes to Eileen.

 According to a new Bravo report, Eileen Davidson is now revealing that Dorit may have been a bit hypocritical in her criticism of Erika.
-It’s no secret hat Girardi travels with her glam squad and she brought the entire entourage to Hong Kong with her.
-If that wasn’t enough, none of the other ladies brought a group of makeup artists and hair stylists overseas – except Kemsley.
+It’s no secret that Girardi travels with her glam squad and she brought the entire entourage to Hong Kong with her.
+If that wasn’t enough, none of the other ladies brought a group of makeup artists and hair stylists overseas — except Kemsley.

 “I knew from the beginning that the thing between Dorit and Erika would eventually come to a head.
 What I didn’t expect was to have Lisa R. and me dragged into it as well.
 Dorit’s reaction was surprising.
-Erika had some strong words—probably because she’d been keeping the deep embarrassment and hurt she had for “panty-gate” in for so long.
+Erika had some strong words—probably because she’d been keeping the deep embarrassment and hurt she had for ‘panty-gate’ in for so long.
 Instead of sincerely apologizing, Dorit landed some pretty harsh critiques back.
-Calling Lisa R. “low-class” and to “question if Erika has feelings” was uncalled for,” Eileen Davidson starts off her blog for The Real Housewives of Beverly Hills adding that she thought that Kemsley’s confessional comments about Erika were outrageous.
+Calling Lisa R. ‘low-class’ and to ‘question if Erika has feelings’ was uncalled for,” Eileen Davidson starts off her blog for The Real Housewives of Beverly Hills, adding that she thought that Kemsley’s confessional comments about Erika were outrageous.

 Road trip to Vegas!
 Celebrating my mother in laws bday ❤️